 • Place the bones in a single layer on a baking sheet or roasting pan; roast for 60 minutes, flipping each bone over half way through cooking time.

-• Carefully remove the larger pieces with a slotted spoon and place them in a strainer set over a large bowl to collect the excess broth.
-Then, strain the broth that's still in the crockpot through a fine meshed sieve, or through a strainer that's been lined with cheesecloth.
+• Carefully remove the larger pieces with a slotted spoon and place them in a colander set over a large bowl to collect the excess broth.
+Then, strain the broth through a fine meshed sieve, or through a strainer that's been lined with cheesecloth.

 Nutrition